Let’s face it, weighing on the scales can be a complete mind game for any diabetic looking to build muscle and shred fat.

 There are various reasons why body water levels change across the day.
 Diet, especially the intake of water retaining nutrients like salt and carbohydrate, sweat rate during exercise right through to the use of certain medications all play a role.

-Based on the fact muscle tissue is comprised of around 70% water, gives you a fair idea just how heavy body fluids can be especially in a well-trained individual.
+If we remember the fact that muscle tissue is comprised of around 70% water, this gives us a fair idea just how heavy body fluids can be, especially in a well-trained individual.

-If you have diabetes.
-Hyperglycaemia can result in more frequent urination which results in water loss/weight loss.
-Long-term hyperglycaemia can result in both muscle and fat loss – influencing weight loss on the scales.
+If you have diabetes hyperglycemia can result in more frequent urination which results in water loss/weight loss.
+Long-term hyperglycemia can result in both muscle and fat loss – influencing weight loss on the scales.

 Consistency is key for accurate weight tracking.